Harold Avery

-Harold Avery (1867–1943) was an English author of children's literature.
+Harold Avery (13 April 1867 – 25 September 1943) was an English author of children's literature.

+Biography

 Charles Harold Avery was born on 13 April 1867 in Headless Cross/Feckenham near Redditch, Worcestershire, England.
 He was the son of William Avery (1832–1899), a needle manufacturer from Headless Cross/Redditch.
-His father was the owner of the W. Avery & Son company which made needles, pins and needle cases during the second half of the nineteenth century.
+His father was the owner of the W. Avery & Son company, which made needles, pins and needle cases during the second half of the nineteenth century.
 His mother was Marie Proctor Dingley (1832–1895), originally of Sherbourne, Dorset.
 Charles had one sibling, an older brother named Benjamin Ricardo Avery (1862–1947).
-His grandparents were John Avery (1807–1865) a needle maker and needle manufacturer from Headless Cross and his wife Catherine (née Johnson) Avery (1806–1888); and William Dingley (1801 – after 1851), a mercer and draper from Sherbourne, Dorset and his wife Grace (née Pease) Dingley (1801 – after 1851).
-On the Avery side of the family he had two uncles, both needle manufacturers: Charles Avery (1834–1911) and Joseph Avery (1839–1915); an aunt Catherine (née Avery) Hancox (1842–1875); and four cousins: Mary Hancox, Helen Hancox, Charles Owen Hancox and John James Hancox.
 Charles attended school at Compton Place Road New College in Eastbourne, Sussex and when his studies were completed, went to work for his father in Headless Cross as a needle manufacturer assistant.

 Charles married Winifred Allen (1869–1938), the daughter of a Wesleyan minister in Launceston, Cornwall on 26 April 1898.
 How they met is unknown, however, his parents were active members of the Wesleyan church and his mother had visited West Looe in Cornwall in 1891.
-On his marriage certificate Charles is listed as an author who was living at Bridgegrove Villas in St. Stephens by Launceston at the time of his marriage.
+On his marriage certificate, Charles is listed as an author who was living at Bridgegrove Villas in St. Stephens by Launceston at the time of his marriage.
 In 1899 when his father died, Charles inherited half of his father's estate which passed to the two brothers in equal shares on 29 September 1899.
 Charles and Benjamin where listed as gentlemen in the sale documents when the property was sold to another needle manufacturer J. English & Son in September 1900.
 Charles' residence on these documents was listed as Belmont Villa in Boscastle, Cornwall.
 By 1901 the couple had moved to or was visiting South Hammersmith in London where they were boarders in a house they shared with his brother Benjamin.
 By 1907 Charles and Winifred were living at Wyndcliffe on Hornyold Road in Malvern, Worcestershire.
 Their only child, a son they named William Harold Avery, was born there on 10 October 1907.
 In 1911 Charles was living with his brother in Eastbourne, Sussex while Winifred and their three-year-old child, William, were living with or visiting her sisters and brother in Launceston.